Spring

 f) Prefer setter injection over constructor injection.

 N-tier refers to the different layers in an architecture which are in a linear way such as the application layer depends on business layer which in turns depends on database layer.
 These are build on top of each other.
-MVC, on the other hand, is clear seperation of roles and there is traingular way of interaction between the three.
+MVC, on the other hand, is clear seperation of roles and there is traingular way of interaction between the three.20.
+How is transaction management done in spring?
+Types?
+Prefer?

 Spring supports two types of transaction management −